threefoldtech/owncloud_deployer/README.md

 - `email_host`, `email_port`, `email_username`, `email_password`: configurations of mail server.
 - `ADMINS`: list of system admins (3bot names) that will manage requests.
 - `ALERT_EMAIL`: email which will receive wallet alerts.
-- `NO_CERT`: if set to any non-empty value, server will start without a certificate.
+- `NO_CERT`: if set to any non-empty value, the server will start without a certificate.
-- `ACME_URL`: url of the custom ACME server, otherwise letsencrypt will be used.
+- `ACME_URL`: URL of the custom ACME server, otherwise letsencrypt will be used.
 ##### Balance server env:
-- `CHAIN_URL`: url for the tfchain according to network.
+- `CHAIN_URL`: URL for the tfchain according to network.
 - `MNEMONICS`: words of the account being used to deploy from.

 ##### terraform and terraform client env:
 - `MNEMONICS`: words of the account being used to deploy from.
-- `NETWORK`: grid network to deploy on, one of: [dev, test, main]. default to dev.
+- `NETWORK`: grid network to deploy on, one of [dev, test, main]. default to dev.
 - `TF_SOURCE_MODULE_DIR`: the configuration directory, will be copied into the target directory before any other initialization steps are run.
 - `TF_PLUGIN_CACHE_DIR`: enable caching. optional.
 - `TF_IN_AUTOMATION`: if set to any non-empty value, Terraform adjusts its output to avoid suggesting specific commands to run next.
 This can make the output more consistent and less confusing. optional.